t3kit/t3kit-starter/.t3kit/community/ddev/README.md

 2. `cd [project-dir]` (e.g. `cd t3kit-starter`)

-3. Run `ddev config`.
+3. Run `composer ddev:config`.
 Specify a project name or use the suggested project name.
 The other options should be correct, so keep the defaults.

 4. Run `ddev start`